-As Chris talked about in his piece on The Lobster, there’s a major difference between philosophical endings and resolutions.
+As Chris talked about in his piece on The Lobster, a movie directed by Yorgos Lanthimos (also the director of The Killing of a Sacred Deer and Dogtooth), there’s a major difference between philosophical endings and resolutions.
 And part of what’s tripping people up is they think that The Favourite has a philosophical ending.
 But it doesn’t, and I’ll show why.

 Resolutions are what we come to expect from movies.
 Both Hardball and Rookie of the Year feature baseball teams trying to win the championship, so naturally you’d expect the movie to end with them either winning or losing the championship.
 Easy said, easy done.
 Right?

 But sometimes you have a movie like The Lobster that exists outside the normal world, that has a dystopian setting, that defamiliarizes the idea of love and solitude.
 The Lobster world is a strange one that forces philosophical introspection from the viewer, so it makes sense for its ending to be open-ended, ambiguous, and…well, philosophical.
 However peculiar the ending may be, it probably doesn’t completely ruin you—the style of the finale doesn’t really diverge from the style of the rest of the movie.